bertofurth/Seagate-Central-Samba/README.md

-If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, it can be even more efficient than the original Seagate AMP based samba software.
+If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, the new samba software can be even more efficient than the original Seagate AMP based samba software.

 #### Memory
 My tests reveal that the updated samba v4.14.6 software seems to consume significantly